PlayFab/gsdk/UnrealPlugin/ThirdPersonMPLocalDeploy.md

 ## Notation

 {depot} will refer to the full windows path for the location where you download your Git projects.
 These can be anywhere you like, such as: C:\depot, S:\depot, Z:\gitrepos or whichever drive and path is convienient for you.
 It is typically recommended (especially for Unreal), that your {depot} path be very short, if possible.
-For the author, {depot} resolves to: ```M:\\depot\\GSDK```.
+For the author, {depot} resolves to: ```M:\depot\GSDK```.
 For example, with the requirements list above, you will likely have some or all of the following:

 * {depot}/ThirdPersonMP
 * {depot}/MpsAgent
 * [Optional] {depot}/gsdk [This contains the PlayFab Unreal GSDK plugin previously installed into ThirdPersonMP]
-* [Optional] {depot}/UnrealMarketplacePlugin  [This contains the PlayFab Unreal Marketplace plugin, which is not required for MPS, but almost certainly required for other PlayFab features]
+* [Optional] {depot}/UnrealMarketplacePlugin  [This contains the PlayFab Unreal Marketplace plugin, which is not required for this guide, but almost certainly required for other PlayFab features]

 It is not required that you have all of these in the same location, but it is likely useful to do so, and for organization, this guide encourages you to do so.